 When it comes to lifting heavy, cardio/metcons can significantly impact your results.
 In addition, if you are cutting or maintaining weight, you will likely also impact your results.
-When it comes to weight, it depends on whether or not you have to worry about weight classes.
-For this competition, there was a light and heavy division and we were well over the cut point for heavy.
+When it comes to weight, it depends on whether you have to worry about weight classes.
+There was a light and heavy division for this competition, and we were well over the cut point for heavy.

 Two Weeks Out

 Two weeks before the competition is when things get really interesting.
 This is really the last week you can go all out and get as sore as possible.
 By this time, all cardio/metcons should be cut out as they will not help.
 This is also the time to focus on the competition events and not additional training besides accessory work.